ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/mean_of_ratios/technical_specification.md

 Given the above, the formula for a link `l` is:

-For forward or backward links `l = (sum_(k=1)^n g_k)/n` (that is the arithmetic mean) and the link's observation count is set to the number of ratios in `g`.
+For forward or backward links `l = (sum_(k=1)^n g_k)/n` (that is the arithmetic mean) and the link's observation count is set to `n`.
 If `g` is empty then `l = 1` and the observation count is set to null.

 For construction: